Business Partner

 Birthplace: Data about the customer.

-The Customer Accounting tab allows the user to configure the ledger accounts to be used while posting customer related transactions such as customer receivables and customer advances to the general ledger.
+Use the Customer Accounting tab to configure the ledger accounts to be used while posting customer related transactions such as customer receivables and customer advances to the general ledger.

 As shown above, you can configure, for each customer and general ledger, the accounts to be used in: